blakeklasing/jedi-trainer-kinect/README.md

 - Send wave of energy
   - knock down enemies in front of you in cone
   - MOTION:
-    - State 1: bring hands close to shoulders
+    - State 1: Bring hands close to shoulders
     - State 2: Push hands away from shoulders

 - Heal
   - give x health
-  - MOTION: raise both hands
+  - MOTION: Raise both hands

 - See in the future
   - Travels between a planet during the Republic era and the Empire era.
   - MOTION:
-    - State 1: semi-crouched position
+    - State 1: Semi-crouched position
     - State 2: jump!